Written by Charlotte Nuttgens

 So now it’s over to you.

-Start a Pinterest mood board to get the ideas flowing.
-Do your research into plants that suit your garden (the Crocus website makes this easy), visit gardens that have similar characteristics to your own (NGS is brilliant for this) and make some loose plans about what your budget is and when you want it done by.
+Pinterest mood boards are great to get the ideas flowing.
+Do your research into plants that suit your garden, and research gardens that have similar characteristics to your own.
+Make some loose plans about what your budget is and when you want it done by.